Food Truck Industry Trends and Statistics in 2025

 Vegan and Plant-based alternatives

-More and more customers are interested in vegan-based dishes and plant-based alternatives for a range of reasons – personal taste, health, concern over animal cruelty, or just because they want to dip their toe into vegan eating.
+More and more customers are interested in vegan-based dishes and plant-based alternatives for a range of reasons – personal taste, health, concern over animal cruelty, or just because they want to dip their toes into vegan eating.
 These alternative options have taken off and the food truck industry has not been left untouched.

 With a focus on sustainability, plant-based menus offer customers an appealing option in the food truck space – especially on campuses, near busy urban centers, and in rural locations that may not have access to fresh, vegan options regularly.